1. Education

-In traditional grammar, the verb form (or voice) in which the subject of the sentence performs or causes the action expressed by the verb.
+In traditional grammar, the term active voice refers to a type of sentence or clause in which the subject performs or causes the action expressed by the verb.
 Contrast with passive voice.

 • "We play catch or sail a dinghy or holler."